lexnederbragt/MBV3070-H19/5_biopython.md

 ** A note on self **

-When you see methods described here, you will always as a paremeter to the function see the word **self**.
+When you see methods described here, you will always as a parameter to the function see the word **self**.
 This just means that you specify that you are doing whatever you are doing on the object whose method you are using.
 This also means that you do not type in anything instead of self.
 I.e. if you see the method this_is_a_fake_method(self), you don't need to type in anything between the paranthesis.
 If you instead have this_is_a_fake_method(self, par1, par2), you will need to put in 2 parameters, corresponding to par1 and par2.

 First, we are going to create a Seq object.
 To create a Seq object, we need a string and an alphabet.
 Strings are built in, so we only need to import an alphabet before creating our object.